IE-bank-team/ie-bank-infrastructure/ResourceModules/docs/wiki/The context - CARML library.md

 > - **Variant 1**: A plain storage account, with no child or extension resources applied, with a defined storage account sku and kind.
 > - **Variant 2**: Another plain storage account with no child or extension resources, with a different sku and kind.
-> - **Variant 3**: A storage account hosting two file shares and one blob container.
+> - **Variant 3**: A storage account hosting two file shares and uno blob container.
 > - **Variant 4**: A storage account with a specific lock applied.
 > - **Variant 5**: A storage account hosting a file share with a specific role assignment applied on the file share level.